 First, one must allow self at least 8 hours of good quality uninterrupted sleep.
-With enough sleep each night, you're more likely to be relaxed, happier and productive during the daytime.
+With enough sleep each night, you're more likely to be relaxed, happier, and productive during the daytime.

-Fix up the same time to go to bed and wake up every day.
+Fix up at the same time to go to bed and wake up every day.
 For children too, make a set bedtime routine.
 Try to keep the same sleep schedule on weekends.
 Try to limit the difference to no more than an hour from the schedule.

 Use the hour before bed for quiet relaxation.
 Avoid strenuous exercise and bright artificial light, from electronic devices like TV, Computers or Smartphones

 Avoid nicotine (for example, cigarettes) and caffeine (including caffeinated soda, coffee, tea, and chocolate)as they both can interfere with sleep.
 The effects of caffeine can last up to 8 hours which can disturb your routine and can make it hard to sleep at night.

 Avoid heavy meals and alcoholic drinks within a couple of hours of bedtime.
 You can have light snacks.

 Spend at least some time outside every day and be physically active.